migwynkriid/Harmonica/README.md

    ```
    DISCORD_TOKEN=your_token_here
    ```
-3.1 **Spotify Credentials**: Rename the `.spotifyenv.example` file to `.spotifyenv` and add your Spotify credentials:
+3.1 **[Optional]Spotify Credentials**: Rename the `.spotifyenv.example` file to `.spotifyenv` and add your Spotify credentials:
    ```
    SPOTIPY_CLIENT_ID=your_client_id_here
    SPOTIPY_CLIENT_SECRET=your_client_secret_here
    ```
    You can get these credentials by following the instructions in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).

+3.2 **[Optional]Genius Credentials**: Edit the `.geniuslyrics` which gets created on first startup and add your Genius credentials:

-4. **Cookies**: Import cookies.txt using the [Get Cookies.txt extension](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) and place it in the root directory.
+4. **Cookies**: [Import cookies.txt](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp) using the [Get Cookies.txt extension](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) and place it in the root directory.
+Skipping this step may limit the functionality of the bot.

 5. **Run the Bot**: Start the bot using the following command:
    ```bash